inversepolarity/ZYT/README.md

 ### Rationale

 - Ensure true privacy by drawing the blinds on parts of YouTube that are unnecessary to you.
 - Make your Youtube experience less addictive.
+You are NOT the product, especially if the service is free.
-- Toggle features on/off based on your needs and boundaries, You are NOT the product, especially if the service is free.
+- Toggle features on/off based on your needs and boundaries.
 - Participate in making YouTube a better product while engaging in a minium amount of electronic civil disobedience.